emergi-foundation/emergi-foundation.github.io/index.md

 ## Emrgi's Cooperative Structure

-All those using Emrgi services are **member-owners of the Emergi Cooperative**.
+All those using Emrgi services are **member-owners of the Emrgi Cooperative**.

 - Fees collected by the cooperative cover ongoing service operations.
 - Any remaining funds are passed back to members as **dividends**.